f5devcentral/f5-rseries-training/docs/rseries_deploying_a_tenant.rst

 Deleting a Tenant via the API
 -----------------------------

-To delete a teant from the API issue the following **DELETE** API call.
+To delete a tenant from the API issue the following **DELETE** API call.

 .. code-block:: bash